-Of Malawi because the small loans and training that they are getting changes their lives, just like mine.
+Catherine said "I hope you can continue supporting the women of Malawi because the small loans and training that they are getting changes their lives, just like mine.
 None of this would have been possible without the help of MicroLoan Foundation."